 You’re already using telecommunications software every day.
 Facebook Messenger, Skype, WhatsApp - these all fall under the umbrella of telecommunications.
 That being said, none of them are effective at managing larger teams.

 You’ll need to look into platforms like Slack, which allows you to set up channels with different team members to chat and answer questions.
 You can also use Slack to delegate tasks and measure progress with roadmaps.
-Other software like Trello, Jira, and Asana is also ideal for managing remote teams.
+Other software like Trello, Jira, and Asana is also ideal for managing remote workers.

 Conference calls are the remote manager’s best tool for effective communication.